 \begin{exa}(``Organic farmers must comply with organic farming regulations'' \begin{hil}AND\end{hil}\\ \- \ ``Organic farmers must accommodate regular review of their practices''), \\ \- \ \begin{hil}OR ELSE\end{hil} (``Certifiers must suspend the organic farming certification'' \begin{hil}XOR\end{hil} \\ \- \ ``Certifiers must revoke the organic farming certification'').\end{exa} Note the use of parentheses to signal precedence of the respective statements.
 Vertical nesting can occur across an arbitrary number of levels (i.e., a consequential statement may be a monitored statement in deeper levels of nesting).
 Exemplifying multi-level nesting, we can state \begin{exa}(``Organic farmers must comply with organic farming regulations'' \begin{hil}AND\end{hil}\\ \- \ ``Organic farmers must accommodate regular review of their practices''), \\ \- \ \begin{hil}OR ELSE\end{hil} (``Certifiers must suspend the organic farming certification'' \begin{hil}XOR\end{hil} \\ \- ``Certifiers must revoke the organic farming certification''),\\ \- \ \begin{hil}OR ELSE\end{hil} ``USDA may revoke certifier’s accreditation''.\end{exa}

 The combination of both forms of nesting affords the representation of complex institutional arrangements, both in terms of institutional content (horizontal nesting) and enforcement (vertical nesting).
-The principles are schematically highlighted in \cref{fig:NestingPrinciples}.\footnote{An extended formal discussion of nesting can be found in \citet{Frantz2013NADICO:Institutions}.} While exemplified here for regulative statements, the principles equally apply to constitutive, and in consequence, hybrid institutional statements (see \cref{subsec:ConstitutiveRegulativeHybrids}).
+The principles are schematically highlighted in \cref{fig:NestingPrinciples}.\footnote{An formal discussion of nesting can be found in \citet{Frantz2013} and an extended conceptual discussion is provided in \citep{Frantz2022InstitutionalGrammar}.} While exemplified here for regulative statements, the principles equally apply to constitutive, and in consequence, hybrid institutional statements (see \cref{subsec:ConstitutiveRegulativeHybrids}).